Drafted: ROUND: 2 - Pick Number: 40 (NO)

 Scouting Report: Weaknesses

-- Plays high and with poor balance and power.
-He’ll lose ground at the point of attack, and Foskey doesn’t get the full benefit of his length.
+- All too often plays high and with poor balance and power.
+He’ll lose ground at the point of attack, and Foskey doesn’t get the full benefit of his length

 How other scouting services rate Isaiah Foskey (Overall Rank)